learn-anything/learn-anything/docs/tech-stack.md

   - [LLaMA.rs](https://news.ycombinator.com/item?id=35171527) is used to embed the language model into the binary and provide inference
 - Potentially the language model is provided separately as a download.
 And then inference is served via HTTP server
   - This can allow sharing LLaMA model inference with other apps too.
 [TextSynth Server](https://bellard.org/ts_server/) can potentially be used.
+- [llm-chain](https://llm-chain.xyz/) is used to connect to the local LLaMA and make and chain prompts

 ### Local language model fine tuning